twnanda/twnanda/content/articles/a-path-to-freedom/what-the-Buddha-taught/what-the-Buddha-taught-2020%zh.rst

     - This site: `Here <{filename}/extra/a-path-to-freedom/What-the-Buddha-Taught-English.pdf>`__ (**with bookmark**, the second and enlarged edition, 1974; from `The Corporate Body of the Buddha Educational Foundation <http://ftp.budaedu.org/ebooks/pdf/EN132.pdf>`__ Taipei, Taiwan.)

-      * `Supplement to the note of "What the Buddha Taught" <{filename}what-the-Buddha-taught-supplement-to-the-note.rst>`_ : by Nanda, Taiwan; not finished, 2021-06-19
+      * `Supplement to the note of "What the Buddha Taught" <{filename}what-the-Buddha-taught-supplement-to-the-note%en.rst>`_ : by Nanda, Taiwan; not finished, 2021-06-19

     - on `the site <https://drive.google.com/file/d/1DQe-nunSFR9M-zop3eLLidpQsZc0HUM5/view>`__ of The Corporate Body of the Buddha Educational Foundation
     - on `the site <https://archive.org/details/WhatTheBuddhaTaught_201606>`__ of Internet Archive